Common Fisheries Policy (CFP)

 European Parliament Fisheries Committee Considers Study on Seafood Imports and EU Self-Sufficiency

-A European Parliament study reveals that imports now supply over 80% of EU seafood consumption, highlighting a critical competitiveness gap for domestic producers.
-Expect future policy discussions to focus on balancing high EU standards with import competition, potentially leading to new incentives for aquaculture innovation and stricter trade requirements.
+A European Parliament study presented in February 2026 reveals that imports now supply over 80% of EU seafood consumption, highlighting a critical competitiveness gap for domestic producers.
+Future policy direction will likely prioritize aquaculture innovation and stricter trade requirements to ensure imported products meet high EU sustainability and production standards.

 europarl.europa.euEuropean UnionEuropean UnionMoroccoMoroccoTürkiyeTürkiyeChileChile